Multiple collapsed cupolas in church ruins of Antigua

 There are no listed prices for each drink but they tend to cost between 10-15$.

 On your third day in Antigua, you will embark on the first day of hiking Volcano Acatenango.
-This was the most epic activity during our Antigua Guatemala stay.
+This was the most epic activity during our Antigua Guatemala Itinerary.

 Choosing your hiking company for Volcano Acatenango